Brownswood Park, Hackney

 A little-used name for the part of Finsbury Park that lies between Blackstock Road and Green Lanes, in the borough’s extreme north-western corner

 In 1852 the New River Company’s filter beds were constructed on the west side of Green Lanes and 150 acres of surrounding land began to be built up soon afterwards.
 Within two decades there were over a thousand homes on the Brownswood Park estate.
 Blackstock Road later became a part of the Finsbury Park shopping district.
 During the 1990s the filter beds were filled in and more was housing built.
+As seen in the photo above, some of the original pipework was retained as a centrepiece for the housing development that replaced the filter beds.

 Some years ago, the area’s use as a red light district prompted the installation of barriers to convert streets into cul-de-sacs in an attempt to deter kerb crawling.